 Data-driven marketing may be the solution for all the times your business lost money on mass marketing.
-Mass marketing does not factor in the constant changes that happen within the marketing space, it does not factor in that there are varying target markets and quite frankly, it is also quite expensive.
+Mass marketing doesn’t factor in the constant changes that happen within the marketing space, it does not factor in varying target markets and quite frankly, it is also quite expensive!
 “Data-driven marketing, on the other hand, is measurable” says Kenneth Sun, Co-founder at Flint Studio, and it’s true.

 Data-driven marketing is normally confused with real-time marketing.
 Also known as on-the-fly marketing, this type of marketing requires a stroke of masterful quick-thinking.
 A brand takes advantage of a trending or major topic and then creates an ad aligned with their brand story or message in reaction to it.
 This exploits customer interaction and therefore increases the reach.

-The reason data-driven marketing and real-time marketing are confused is that they are somehow interlinked.
-Brands who adapt data-driven marketing normally know their target audience and are (or should) be constantly collecting data to add to what they already know, therefore already have a strategy built.
+The reason data-driven marketing and real-time marketing are confused is that they can be interlinked.
+Brands who adapt data-driven marketing know their target audience and are (or should) be constantly collecting data to add to what they already know, therefore already have a strategy built.
 Real-time marketing then reacts based on the data derived.

-We are going to be looking at how Data-driven marketing can be implemented into your existing marketing strategy and how Flint Studio helps businesses charm the right audience.
+In this post we’re going to look at how data-driven marketing can be implemented into your existing marketing strategy and how we help businesses charm the right audience.
 In order to do this, we need to look at why you should consider it for your business.

 What Does Data-driven Marketing Change?

-Data-driven marketing forces you to put the target market first by giving you a clear idea of who your customer is and what appeals to them; which ultimately makes planning and execution easier, your marketing directives can be optimised so that they resonate with the relevant target market.
+Data-driven marketing forces you to put the target market first, giving you a clear idea of who they are and what appeals to them.
+This ultimately makes planning and execution easier and your marketing directives can be optimised to resonate with your target market.
 With data-driven marketing, you can effectively build brand awareness, increase conversions and improve engagement.
 Below we have created a list of data-driven marketing tactics and tools that can help your strategy.

 Data-Driven Marketing Tactics and Tools

-There are plenty of tools that can be used to get the most out of data.
-Google has plenty of data-driven marketing tools like Google Analytics, Search Console, Google Optimize and more.
+There are plenty of tools that you can use to get the most out of our data.
+Google has a variety of data-driven marketing tools like Google Analytics, Search Console, Google Optimize, Data Studio and more.
 These tools perform certain varying functions that contribute to the bigger picture.

 A/B Testing and Conversion Rate Optimisation

-A/B Testing removes doubt from marketing decisions for it provides feedback on what works and what doesn’t, based on what appeals to your audience.
+A/B Testing removes doubt from marketing decisions.
+It provides feedback on what works and what doesn’t, based on what appeals to your audience.
 There are various ways A/B Testing is carried out depending on the kind of results you are looking for: